calebschoepp/nqq/list-post.md

 }
 ```

 `OP_INDEX_SUBSCR` stands for *index subscript* — meaning access an item at a particular index.
-It's corresponding code in the VM is simple and only looks complex due to a plethora of error handling.
-Simply put, it pops a list and index off of the stack, runs `indexFromList` and pushes the resulting value back on the stack.
+It's corresponding code in `vm.h` looks complex, but this is only because of a plethora of error handling.
+All it actually does is pop a list and index off of the stack, run `indexFromList` and push the resulting value back on the stack.

 ```c++
 case OP_INDEX_SUBSCR: {